phdenzel/dotfiles/README.md

 the latest versions).
 These days however, I'm back on Linux (*Arch* and *Pop!_OS*).
-I am currently (slowly) working on conditionals to automatically make everything completely compatible from the 'git-go', so to speak... but for now all user-specifics are have to be manually modified in `USERINFO` and copied into `~/.config/USERINFO`.
+I am currently (slowly) working on conditionals to automatically make everything completely compatible from the 'git-go', so to speak... but for now all user-specifics have to be manually modified in `USERINFO` and copied into `~/.config/USERINFO`.

 The repository can be cloned wherever you want; a natural place would